James Warwick (actor)

-James Warwick (born 17 November 1947) is an English actor and director, best known for his roles on television and his theatre work in London's West End and New York's Broadway.
+James Warwick (born 17 November, 1947) is an English actor and theatre director.
+He is best known for his roles on television and his theatre work in London's West End and New York's Broadway.

 Early life

-Warwick was born in Broxbourne, Hertfordshire, England.
+Warwick was born in Broxbourne, Hertfordshire, England on 17 November, 1947.

 Career

 Television

 Warwick has had leading roles in UK television including the detective series The Terracotta Horse (1973) and the BBC science fiction horror serial The Nightmare Man (1981) (co-starring with Celia Imrie).
 This was followed by a major guest role in the Doctor Who serial Earthshock (1982) as Lieutenant Scott.
-Other notable credits include Jason King, The Onedin Line, Lillie (with Francesca Annis), Rock Follies, Tales of the Unexpected, Howards' Way, Bergerac and Iris Murdoch's The Bell with Ian Holm.
+His other notable credits include Jason King, The Onedin Line, Lillie (with Francesca Annis), Rock Follies, Tales of the Unexpected, Howards' Way, Bergerac, and Iris Murdoch's The Bell with Ian Holm.

 Warwick appeared in several adaptations of the works of Agatha Christie including Why Didn't They Ask Evans?
 (1978) (alongside Francesca Annis), The Seven Dials Mystery (1981), Partners in Crime (1983) (alongside Francesca Annis as the sleuthing couple Tommy and Tuppence) and The Secret Adversary (1983) (also alongside Francesca Annis).

 Warwick has also worked in American television, with guest starring roles in Scarecrow and Mrs. King, Civil Wars, Home Improvement, Murder, She Wrote, Babylon 5 and Alias amongst many others.

 Theatre

-His starring theatre roles included An Ideal Husband on Broadway, and King Arthur in the US national tour of Camelot.
+Warwick's starring theatre roles included An Ideal Husband on Broadway, and King Arthur in the US national tour of Camelot.
 He played Brad in The Rocky Horror Show on stage in London for the first year of its run in addition to many leading roles in the West End and in regional theatres across the UK and America.